 The EBPG 5000+ is a state-of-the-art Gaussian beam vector scanning electron beam lithography system.
-The EBPG 5000+ system is the only one of its kind in Ontario and Western Canada.

 - Exposure Resolution: < 10nm

 - Maximum Field Size: 560×560 µm2 at 100kV